dgerosa/gwdet/README.md

 Right now, it can only handle non-spinning systems, will be generalized to spins eventually (any help is welcome!).

+This is defined in arxiv:9301003, but here we follow the notation of arxiv:1405.7016:

 ## Installation and checkpoints